Post by Wade Vagle

 If another pair of legs were added to each side of Klann, as done in the simulation of Strider below, then maybe its legs could be driven by pushing the robot (although one of Klann's feet would still skid at the corner of the foot-path, so it may not work so well - maybe adding feet that could slide or rotate a little would help?)

-Here's a test to see how easily this variation of Strider's legs can be driven by an external force - gravity in this case:
+Here's a test to see how easily this linkage variation #6 of Strider's mechanism can be driven by an external force - gravity in this case:

 Notice how the robot wavers slightly to the left and right as it descends, due to the foot-speed varying a little.